CRogers-Smith/starter-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+- Long-term AI safety
-- Artificial Intelligence
+- Interpretability/explainability/transparency
-- Computational Linguistics
+- Accountability
-- Information Retrieval
+- Robustness
+- COVID-19 intervention effectiveness

 # Education to show in About widget
 education: